Daily readings

 Monday, May 18, 2026

 Saint John I, Pope and Martyr.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint John I, Pope and Martyr